 The Centers for Disease Control and Prevention (CDC) consider Lyme disease the fastest growing vector-borne disease in the USA.
 The CDC reports that Lyme disease infects an estimated 300,000 people a year.
 That is 10 times more Americans than previously reported.

 This new preliminary estimate confirms that Lyme disease is a tremendous public health problem in the United States, and clearly highlights the urgent need for prevention.” said Dr. Paul Mead, chief of epidemiology and surveillance for CDC’s Lyme disease program.

 The prevalence of chronic Lyme disease ranges from 34% in a population-based, retrospective cohort study to 62% in a specialty clinic located in an area endemic for Lyme disease.

-A widening array of chronic presentations is associated with the Lyme spirochete, Borrelia burgdorferi.
+A widening array of chronic presentations are associated with the Lyme spirochete, Borrelia burgdorferi.
 There are great challenges in determining optimal cost-effective means for appropriate diagnosis, clinical management and public health control of Lyme disease throughout the world.
-Additional problems include the identification and management of tick-borne co-infections including Ehrlichia, Babesia and Bartonella species.
+Additional problems include the identification and management of tick-borne lyme disease co-infections including Ehrlichia, Babesia and Bartonella species.

 Lyme Disease Testing

 The diagnosis of Lyme disease is often made by your doctor based on your symptoms.
 However, testing for Lyme and other tick-borne disease can be helpful in ruling out other possible diagnoses.
 Lyme disease was initially investigated by CDC epidemiologists focusing on erythema migrans, heart block, meningitis, and arthritis.